juanmolera/ETL-project/README.md

 ## Challenge 1: Extract

 The first challenge is to obtain a data set to enrich the starting data.
-For it,
+For this, I have used web scraping tools to obtain the information of the products that are currently available in the supermarket.

 <img align="center" src=images/extract.png  width="50%" height="25%">